-- Defended a Bermuda company from a claim by a former director who, despite having been convicted of securities fraud, sought indemnity from the company in a number of underlying securities actions.
-The representation resulted in a settlement favorable to the client.
+- Defending a Bermuda company from a claim by a former director who, despite having been convicted of securities fraud, sought indemnity from the company in a number of underlying securities actions, resulting in a settlement favorable to the client.

-- Represented a security-services company in two federal lawsuits seeking multimillion-dollar insurance recoveries for losses stemming from warehouse fires, including work on appeals in both matters.
+- Representing a security-services company in two federal lawsuits seeking multimillion-dollar insurance recoveries for losses stemming from warehouse fires, including work on appeals in both matters.

-- Obtained a victory for a municipality in an American Association of Arbitration case arising from a contract to construct a waste-to-ethanol facility.
+- Obtaining a victory for a municipality in an American Association of Arbitration case arising from a contract to construct a waste-to-ethanol facility.

-- Defended a company in a lawsuit by a former officer and director alleging breach of an employment contract, including work on an appeal to the Second Circuit.
+- Defending a company in a lawsuit by a former officer and director alleging breach of an employment contract, including work on an appeal to the Second Circuit.

-- Defended a chemical company in a CERCLA action seeking recovery of costs allegedly incurred to clean up hazardous waste at a chemical manufacturing facility.
+- Defending a chemical company in a CERCLA action seeking recovery of costs allegedly incurred to clean up hazardous waste at a chemical manufacturing facility.

-- Represented a petroleum refinery as an intervenor in a citizen suit challenging the Environment Protection Agency's handling of the company’s permit under Title V of the Clean Air Act.
+- Representing a petroleum refinery as an intervenor in a citizen suit challenging the Environment Protection Agency's handling of the company’s permit under Title V of the Clean Air Act.

-- Defended a product-liability action related to alleged groundwater contamination from a gasoline additive.
+- Defending a product-liability action related to alleged groundwater contamination from a gasoline additive.